-Give your little extrovert plenty of chances to fly while keeping your sanity.
+The key is to give your little extrovert plenty of chances to fly while maintaining your sanity as an introvert.

 We’ve already been grocery shopping this morning.
 We’ve already laid out her birthday party plan.
 We’ve played with little brother.
 We’ve made lunch together.
 We’ve had a picnic in our yard.
 We’ve had a dance party.
 We’ve video chatted with friends and family.
 We’ve done schoolwork together.
 Yet, as I click on the tea kettle, announcing my need for some downtime, she asks me if she can go to her cousin’s house.